-- 611. Advanced General Psychology (5).
+611. Advanced General Psychology (5).
 Pr., Graduate Standing.
 This course covers topics, facts, terminology, and concepts of the discipline of psychology.
-Offered Fall quarter. - 612.
-Principles of Behavior Modification (5).
+Offered Fall quarter.

+612. Principles of Behavior Modification (5).
 Lec.
 4, Prac.
 3, Pr., Departmental approval.

 Learning reviewed with emphasis on the modification of human behavior.
 Group and single subject research, data gathering instruments and designs are compared, constructed and used in a supervised practicum.
-Offered Fall and Spring quarters. - 613.
-Advanced Behavior Modification (5).
+Offered Fall and Spring quarters.

+613. Advanced Behavior Modification (5).
 Lec.
 4, Prac.
 3, Pr., PG 612, Departmental approval.

 Analysis of the literature of behavior modification and participation in a supervised practicum.
 May be repeated for a maximum of 15 hours credit.
-Offered Winter and Summer guarters.
+Offered Winter and Summer quarters.

-- 614. Personnel Selection and Utilization (5).
+614. Personnel Selection and Utilization (5).
 Pr., PG 611 or 10 hours graduate psychology credit.

+Application of behavior principles to recruiting selecting evaluating

 Application of behavior principles to recruiting, selecting, evaluating, and training of factory, office, labor, and professional personnel.
-Offered Spring quarter. - 615.
-Principles of Psychological Assessment (5).
+Offered Spring quarter.

+615. Principles of Psychological Assessment (5).
 Pr., Graduate Standing.

 Theory of psychological measurement and techniques of item and test construction.
-Offered Summer and Winter guarters. - 616.
-Clinical Psychology (5).
+Offered Summer and Winter guarters.

+616. Clinical Psychology (5).
 Pr., Graduate Standing.

 A comprehensive introduction to the field of clinical psychology.
-Concepts, methods, and theories of this professional applied area will be explored with an emphasis on the roles of diagnosis, intervention, and evaluation of effectiveness.
-Offered Fall quarter. - 617.
-Advanced Educational Psychology (5).
-Pr., Graduate standing.
+Concepts, methods, and theories of this professional applied area will be cepts, methods, and theories of this professional applied area will be explored with an emphasis on the roles of diagnosis, intervention, and evaluation of effectiveness.
+Offered Fall quarter.

+- 617. Advanced Educational Psychology (5).
+Pr., Graduate Standing.
 In-depth analysis of the psychological bases of learning.
 Particular emphasis is on the development and modification of cognitive and affective behavior.
 Offered quarterly.
 Same as FED 617. - 618.
 Theories of Personality (5).
-Pr., PG 611 or 10 hours of psychology graduate A systematic examination of the theoretical and methodological characteristics of approaches to the study of personality which have been influential in the area.
-Offered Winter guarter.
+Pr., PG 611 or 10 hours of psychology graduate credit.

+A systematic examination of the theoretical and methodological characteristics of approaches to the study of personality which have been influential in the area.
+Offered Winter quarter.

-- 619. Research Methods (5).
+619. Research Methods (5).
 CORE COURSE.

 This course is about investigative techniques of applied research with special emphasis on principles and practices of design and data analysis.
-Offered Fall and Spring quarters. - 620.
-Theories and Systems of Psychology (5).
+Offered Fall and Spring quarters.

+- 620. Theories and Systems of Psychology (5).
 CORE COURSE SELECTION.
 (Either PG 620 or PG 650 will be taken.)

 A study of historical developments leading to various systematic foundations in contemporary psychology.
-Offered Winter quarter.

-School of Sciences 95

-621. Community Psychology (5).
+Offered Winter quarter. - 621.
+Community Psychology (5).
 Pr., Graduate Standing.
 Introducing the general area of community psychology.
-Theory and practice are described with emphasis on community service, agencies and resources.
-Offered Spring quarter.
+Theory and practice are described with emphasis on community service, agencies, and resources.
+Offered Spring guarter. - 622.
 Advanced Experimental Analysis of Behavior (6).
 Lec.
 4, Lab 4, Pr., 10 hours of undergraduate behavior modification or behavior analysis courses.